Shayad: Synopsis

-There is always some madness in love.
-But there is also always some reason in madness.
-Sometime in life, an unusual situation happens, where a younger boy falls in a love of a girl who is older than him.
-Drama serial "Shayad" depicts the story of a one sided lover Saad, who has developed some feelings for Umm-e-Hani.
-She is an orphan girl and lives with Saad and his parents.
+Shayad depicts the story of a one-sided lover Saad, who has developed feelings for Umm-e-Hani.
+She is an orphan and lives with Saad and his parents.

-Umm-e-Hani has lost the shelter of parents in earlier age, and she is always in search of secure hands, a responsible man who can help in overcoming her insecurities and fulfilled her wishes which she wasn't able to convert into reality.
-She always considers Saad as an emotional, immature and boyish person and one day she finally meets a strong, influential and a man of her dream, Salaar.
+Since being orphaned, Umm-e-Hani has always been in search of secure hands, a responsible man who can help her overcoming her insecurities and fulfill her wishes.
+She has always considered Saad an emotional, immature and boyish person.
+She finally meets Salaar, a strong and influential man who she believes is the man of her dreams.

-Unfortunately not every beast is kind towards beauty, and Umm-e-Hani's sensible and long term decision takes her into a new trouble.
+Unfortunately, Umm-e-Hani's sensible and long-term decision spells trouble for her.

 Will Saad's craziness and unconditional love towards Umm-e-Hani help him in finding her again in life?